kmgowda/SBK/README.md

  -records <arg>      Number of records(events) if 'time' not specified;
-                     otherwise, Maximum records per second by writer(s) and/or Number of records per reader -size <arg>         Size of each message (event or record) -sync <arg>         Each Writer calls flush/sync after writing <arg>
+                     otherwise, Maximum records per second by writer(s) and/or Number of records per reader -seconds <arg>      Number of seconds to run; if not specified, runs forever
+ -size <arg>         Size of each message (event or record) -sync <arg>         Each Writer calls flush/sync after writing <arg>
                      number of of events(records) ; <arg> number of